-8.3 Accident data recorders:
+8.3 Accident Data Recorders (ADR) :

-The recorder must be fitted and operated:

-- by being rigidly attached to the survival cell using the four 7mm diameter holes provided; - in accordance with the instructions of the FIA; - symmetrically about the car centre line and with its top facing upwards; - with each of its 12 edges parallel to an axis of the car; - less than 50mm above the reference plane; - in a position which is normally accessible at the start and finish of an Event; - in order that the entire unit lies between 40% and 60% of the wheelbase of the car; - with its main connector facing forwards; - in order that its status light is visible when the driver is in the cockpit; - in order that the download connector is easily accessible without the need to remove bodywork.
+- 8.3.1 The recorder must be fitted and operated : - in accordance with the instructions of the FIA ; - symmetrically about the car centre line and with its top facing upwards ; - with each of its 12 edges parallel to an axis of the car ; - less than 50mm above the reference plane ; - in a position within the cockpit which is readily accessible at all times from within the cockpit without the need to remove skid block or floor; - in order that the entire unit lies between 40% and 60% of the wheelbase of the car; - via anti-vibration mountings giving a clearance of 5mm to all other objects ; - with its connectors facing forwards ; - in order that its status light is visible when the driver is seated normally; - in order that the download connector is easily accessible when the driver is seated normally and without the need to remove bodywork. - 8.3.2 The recorder must be connected to two external 500g accelerometers which are solidly bolted to the survival cell, on the car centre line, using four 4mm bolts.
+One must be as close to the nominal car centre of gravity as practical and the other as far forward as possible inside the survival cell.
+The forward accelerometer may be mounted to the underside of the top surface provided it is solidly bolted to a structural part of the survival cell.